 7. Eat Slabs of Sugar

 Edmund Hillary didn’t get to the top of Everest with willpower and Sherpas alone.
 Oh no, far from it in fact.
 His (not so) secret ingredient weapon was Kendal Mint Cake.
 Not a cake at all, but a slab of sugar and peppermint oil, it gives a whopping 306 calories per 85 grams.
-It’s taken on hikes up and down Britain to deliver an instant sugar rush.
+It’s taken by walkers hiking in Britain to deliver an instant sugar rush.
 Storage instructions should probably read ‘store in a dry place away from hyperactive kids’.